prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/connectors/index.md

 ## Segment Connection Points
 {{< figure src="connector_with_multiple_segment_connection_points.jpg" title="Example of Multiple Segment Connection Pints" numbered="true" lightbox="true">}}

 The picture above shows an example of connector with multiple segment connection points (sometimes also called bundle postion / connection points).
 The segment connection points are marked with red circles.
 Such connectors have multiple entry points for wires, that can be used alternatively or at the simultaniously.
-The geometric position of the segment connection points is different, that they have to be treated individually, so each segment connection point is accessed via an individual {{< vec-class PlaTopologySegmentcementPoint >}}
+The geometric position of the segment connection points is different, that they have to be treated individually, so each segment connection point is accessed via an individual {{< vec-class SegmentConnectionPoint >}}
-### Model Descrpition

 {{< figure src="instancing.jpg" title="Instanciating Segment Connection Points" numbered="true" lightbox="true">}}

 The example shows a connector that has two cavity, that are only reachable through different segment connection points.
 By associating these {{< vec-class SegmentConnectionPoint >}}s with corresponding {{< vec-class PlacementPoint >}}s the *SegmentConnectionPoint* become 'placeable' on nodes in the topology of a harness.